Table of Contents

 In the summer months, they do not permit cars to drive through Zion Canyon.
 The only exception is for those staying at the Zion Lodge.
 If you stay at the lodge, you receive a special permit to drive the canyon road.
 If your route includes any of the sights along the canyon road, you will spend some time on the shuttle.
 There are two shuttle routes in the Park.

-It is advisable to refill your water bottles with cold purified spring water by taps either at the Lodge and at the Visitor’s Center before catching the shuttle bus.
+It is advisable to refill your water bottles with cold purified spring water at the refill stations either at the Lodge or at the Visitor’s Center before catching the shuttle bus.

 Court of the Patriarchs (Stop 4): Where Majestic Spires Tower Over Zion